Ammann’s efforts start with the burner and the built-in efficiencies that not only meet, but surpass, the world’s tightest emissions standards.

-Ammann APF 15/40, APF 15/50 and APF 20/50 Forward Moving Vibratory Plate Compactors offer a reduced environmental footprint.
+Ammann APF 15/40, APF 15/50 and APF 20/50 Forward Moving Vibratory Plate Compactors offer a reduced carbon footprint.

 The plates, and their Vanguard 160 petrol engine, offer extended maintenance intervals, lower sound levels, and air filters that last hundreds of hours longer.

 The plates also feature a control that prevents the mixing of fuel and oil during transport.
 Oil that becomes diluted must be removed, disposed of and then replaced.
 Avoiding this dilution is significant.
 A Vanguard study reveals that rental companies estimated the diluted oil increases a compactor’s environmental impact by 69%.